Custodial Interference: What Is It?

 These charges may be dismissed if the person voluntarily returns the child within 14 days after taking, detaining or failing to return the child.

 Any defendant convicted of this crime may be assessed expenses and costs incurred seeking the return of the child, including costs incurred by the person who has legal rights to the child.

-If you find yourself with a charge of custodial interference in Las Cruces, the defense lawyers at McGraw & Strickland, LLC are well-versed in the complexities of these types of situations and criminal matters.
+If you find yourself with a charge of custodial interference in Las Cruces, the defense lawyers at McGraw Law & Associates, LLC are well-versed in the complexities of these types of situations and criminal matters.
 An attorney can build a strong defense on your behalf to help you avoid penalties.
 Do not hesitate to call us at 575-523-4321 or to contact us online.